-Valuation of insurance contract liabilities relati ng to short term and long term insurance contracts We assessed the completeness and accuracy of data used to value the provisions from a completeness and accuracy perspective.
-No material differences were noted; We assessed the reasonableness of the actuarial approach applied to the non-claims cash bonus, taking into account the nature of the benefit.
-Based on our work performed, we deemed the actuarial approach applied to be reasonable; As it relates to long term insurance contract liabilities, significant judgement and estimation is applied in the valuation of policyholder liabilities.
-Refer to note 29.4 that sets out the details of the significant judgements applied in the determination of the Group's long term insurance contract liabilities.
-We considered the valuation of insurance contract liabilities relating to short term and long term insurance contracts to be a matter of most significance to the current year audit due to the following: Significant judgement and estimation are applied We evaluated the reasonableness of the actuarial assumptions taking into account the actual historical experience.
+- We assessed the completeness and accuracy of data used to value the provisions from a completeness and accuracy perspective.
+No material differences were noted; - We assessed the reasonableness of the actuarial approach applied to the non-claims cash bonus, taking into account the nature of the benefit.
+Based on our work performed, we deemed the actuarial approach applied to be reasonable; - ➤ We evaluated the reasonableness of the actuarial assumptions taking into account the actual historical experience.
 This included, but was not limited to: reserve rates, future payments, future premiums and loss ratios.
-We found the assumptions applied to be reasonable; and We reperformed the calculation of the provision for non-claims cash bonuses to obtain an independent value for the provision.
+We found the assumptions applied to be reasonable; and - We reperformed the calculation of the provision for non-claims cash bonuses to obtain an independent value for the provision.
 We compared this to management's provision and noted no material differences.

-As it relates to the valuation of long term insurance contract liabilities, we performed the following procedures: With the assistance of our actuarial experts, we performed the following procedures over the valuation of the long term insurance contract policyholder liabilities: We tested the appropriateness of the valuation methodology given the nature, scale and complexity of the business, consistency with the entity's accounting policies, as well as applicable actuarial guidance issued by the Actuarial Society of South Africa.
-We found the valuation methodology applied to be consistent with the accounting policy and in line with the guidance issued by the Actuarial Society of South Africa; We assessed the reasonability of the valuation assumptions taking into consideration experience investigations performed, expected future experience and industry trends, as well as applicable actuarial guidance issued by the Actuarial Society of South Africa.
-We found the assumptions applied to be reasonable; We assessed the completeness and accuracy of data used to value the provisions.
-No material differences were noted; We assessed the reasonableness of the analysis of surplus in respect of the valuation process.
-We found the analysis of surplus to be reasonable; and We assessed the final valuation results, including the model output and movements in the results from last year, which were assessed for reasonability, given our knowledge of changes over the year and explanations from management's actuarial function.
+As it relates to the valuation of long term insurance contract liabilities, we performed the following procedures:

+With the assistance of our actuarial experts, we performed the following procedures over the valuation of the long term insurance contract policyholder liabilities:

+- We tested the appropriateness of the valuation methodology given the nature, scale and complexity of the business, consistency with the entity's accounting policies, as well as applicable actuarial guidance issued by the Actuarial Society of South Africa.
+We found the valuation methodology applied to be consistent with the accounting policy and in line with the guidance issued by the Actuarial Society of South Africa; - We assessed the reasonability of the valuation assumptions taking into consideration experience investigations performed, expected future experience and industry trends, as well as applicable actuarial guidance issued by the Actuarial Society of South Africa.
+We found the assumptions applied to be reasonable; - We assessed the completeness and accuracy of data used to value the provisions.
+No material differences were noted; - We assessed the reasonableness of the analysis of surplus in respect of the valuation process.
+We found the analysis of surplus to be reasonable; and - We assessed the final valuation results, including the model output and movements in the results from last year, which were assessed for reasonability, given our knowledge of changes over the year and explanations from management's actuarial function.
 Based on the procedures performed, no areas requiring additional consideration were noted.